Third Level Push (modified Siloing) For Deeper Index Penetration

 A Third Level Push Implementation for Wordpress

 Does third-level push really work?
 I decided to use this blog as a guinea pig.
 But how do I implement third-level push on Wordpress?
 Sure, you can just Google for a “SEO Siloing” Wordpress Plugin, but that’s no fun.
+Warning to the faint of heart: don’t try this at home:

 1. open template-functions-category.php